hobbyelectronic/Tenma-PSU-72-2710/README.md

 PSUstart=30
 PSUstop=32

-It will output data as a csv in the format below that can be loaded into a spreadsheet
+It will output data as a csv in the format below and as a table on the screen.

   VIN    IIN    VOUT    IOUT    EFF
 -----  -----  ------  ------  -----